Nikolai Morozov (revolutionary): Later career and ideas

 In his declining years, Morozov established a laboratory in his native Borok, north of Uglich, to monitor and study "inland waters".
 In 1932 he was named an Honorary Member of the Soviet Academy of Sciences.

-In 1942, Morozov, then aged 88, enlisted in the Red Army to fight in World War II.
-He had taken a sniper course in 1939 and claimed to be working on a new telescopic sight which needed to be field tested, threatening that if he was not allowed to enlist he would ask Joseph Stalin himself to intervene.
+In 1942, Morozov, then aged 88, enlisted in the Red Army to fight in the German-Soviet War.
+He had taken a sniper course in 1939 and claimed to be working on a new telescopic sight which needed field-testing, threatening that if he was not allowed to enlist he would ask Joseph Stalin himself to intervene.
 The military leadership gave in and enlisted him.
 In December 1942, he was assigned to a battalion in the Volkhov area during the Siege of Leningrad as a sniper.
 He shot accurately despite needing glasses and, in one instance, spent half a day lying in ambush in the snow before killing a German officer.
 He used his academic training to enhance his effectiveness as a sniper, studying the trajectory of his bullets and making adjustments for humidity and wind.
-After a month he was pulled from the front line despite his protests.
+After a month he was pulled from the front line - despite his protests.
 He unsuccessfully demanded to be returned to the front several months later.
 He was awarded the Medal "For the Defence of Leningrad" and the Order of Lenin in 1944.

 Morozov died on 30 July, 1946 at the age of 92.

-His memorial house in Borok is open to the public with his gravesite being close by.
+His memorial house in Borok, close to his grave site, is open to the public.
 The asteroid 1210 Morosovia is named in his honor.